 Student leadership and membership in student organizations is a critical component of the learning process, providing students with lifelong skills and experiences that will enhance their effectiveness as citizens of the world.
 In support of the academic mission of the university as well as individual student success, this regulation establishes requirements for student leadership and membership in Registered Student Organizations (“Student Organizations”), as well as establishes procedures for registering these organizations.

-2.1 Registration forms for student organizations are online atgetinvolved.ncsu.edu.
-The Student Involvement office can assist if questions arise throughout the process
+2.1 Registration forms for student organizations are online at getinvolved.ncsu.edu.
+The Student Leadership and Engagement office can assist if questions arise throughout the process.

 2.2 Student Organizations must have at least six (6) members in order to be eligible for registration.

-2.3 Although it is highly encouraged, Student Organizations are required to have an advisor.
+2.3 Although it is highly encouraged, Student Organizations are not required to have an advisor.
 If the Student Organization chooses to maintain an advisor, the advisor must be a NC State faculty or staff member, or a graduate student on a teaching, research, extension or services assistantship appointment.

 2.4 A copy of the organization’s constitution must be submitted at the time of registration.
 Any revisions to an organization constitution must be submitted to Student Leadership and Engagement within 30 days of the revision date.